Uniqueness of $u$-Gibbs measures for hyperbolic skew products on $\mathbb{T}^4$: Abstract

 \section{Abstract}

 We study the $u$-Gibbs measures of a certain class of uniformly hyperbolic skew products on $\mathbb{T}^4$.
-These systems have a strong unstable and a weak unstable directions.
-We show that $C^r$-dense and $C^2$-open in this set every $u$-Gibbs measure is SRB, in particular, there is only one such measure.
-As an application of this, we can obtain the minimality of the strong unstable foliation.
+These systems have a strong unstable and a weak unstable direction.
+Among such skew products, we show the existence of a subset which is $C^r$-dense and $C^2$-open for which every $u$-Gibbs measure is SRB.
+In particular, there is only one such measure.
+As an application, we obtain the minimality of the strong unstable foliation.